-We expect our expenses to increase in connection with our ongoing activities, particularly as we commercialize XPOVIO and continue the clinical trials of, and seek marketing approval and prepare for commercialization of, selinexor in additional indications and our other drug candidates, including as a potential treatment for hospitalized patients with severe COVID-19.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we commercialize XPOVIO, including in the recently approved DLBCL indication, and continue the clinical trials of, and seek marketing approval and prepare for commercialization of, selinexor in additional indications and our other drug candidates.
 Our expenses have increased as we continue to commercialize XPOVIO, including costs associated with our sales force and increased marketing and distribution capabilities.
-If we obtain marketing approval for any drug candidates that we develop, we expect to incur significant additional commercialization expenses for such drug candidate to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time for any such drug candidate.
+If we obtain marketing approval for any drug candidates that we develop, we expect to incur significant additional commercialization expenses for such drug candidate to the extent that such sales, marketing, manufacturing and distribution functions are not the responsibility of any collaborator that we may have at such time for any such drug candidate.
 Furthermore, we will continue to incur additional costs associated with operating as a public company, hiring additional personnel and expanding our facilities.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 Further, any sustained disruption in the capital markets from the COVID-19 pandemic could negatively impact our ability to raise capital and we cannot predict the extent or duration of the macro-economic disruption stemming from the COVID-19 pandemic.
-If the macro-economic disruption continues for pro-longed periods we may need to raise additional capital and capital may not be available on acceptable terms, or at all.
+If the macro-economic disruption continues for pro-longed periods, we may need to raise additional capital and capital may not be available on acceptable terms, or at all.